rmagatti/auto-session/README.md

 1. When starting `nvim` with no arguments, auto-session will try to restore an existing session for the current `cwd` if one exists.
 2. When starting `nvim .` with some argument, auto-session will do nothing.
-3. Even after starting `nvim` with an argument, a session can still be manually restored by running `:RestoreSession`.
+3. Even after starting `nvim` with an argument, a session can still be manually restored by running `:SessionRestore`.
 4. Any session saving and restoration takes into consideration the current working directory `cwd`.
 5. When piping to `nvim`, e.g: `cat myfile | nvim`, auto-session behaves like #2.

 :warning: Please note that if there are errors in your config, restoring the session might fail, if that happens, auto session will then disable auto saving for the current session.
-Manually saving a session can still be done by calling `:SaveSession`.
+Manually saving a session can still be done by calling `:SessionSave`.

 AutoSession now tracks `cwd` changes!
 By default, handling is as follows: